I've partnered with my friends at OhioPork.org to create this delicious recipe and blog post for you. All opinions are my own.

 Dipping sauce for sauerkraut balls

 When I enjoy these sauerkraut balls at the deli, they are always served with a spicy Russian Dressing type dipping sauce that compliments the sauerkraut balls perfectly.
 There are instructions on how to make a delicious sauce in the recipe box below.
-Make sure you make the dip!
-It really elevates this sauerkraut appetizer!
+Make sure you serve these fun appetizers with a dip.
+Dipping really elevates the flavors.

-- Fry in oil: Frying in a pan with oil will give you the most crunchy and golden crust, while the insides stay moist and creamy.
+- Fry in oil: Frying in a pan on the stove top or in an electric skillet with vegetable oil will give you the most crunchy and golden crust, while the insides stay moist and creamy.
+(You will need to drain them on a sheet pan lined with paper towels before serving.)

-- Fry in an Air Fryer: Air frying is the bomb!
+- Fry in an Air Fryer: Air frying is the cooking method I used!
+I think this is the best way to make this recipe for sauerkraut balls.
 Less oil, means less calories but you still get the crunch you would from frying in a pan with oil.
 I used an Air Fryer to brown and crisp the sauerkraut balls in the photos.

 - Oven "Frying": With this method, you will have the least crispy results, but the sauerkraut balls will still be delicious!